A blower door and an IR camera help locate air leaks.

 Cameron, Matt, Brandon, Derek, Ryan, Damian and Addison worked with me and Mr. Haynes on some or all of three mornings for about 90 minutes each day.

 On the first day, the first pass on air-sealing focused on the top floor. sealing up leaks in the Membrain and along the top plate of the exterior wall.
 We hit the big leaks.
-Matt used an IR camera to hunt down air leaks that showed up as blue streaks along and between different building materials.
+Matt used a Flir IR camera to hunt down air leaks that showed up as blue streaks along and between different building materials.
 It was a particularly cold day, so the IR contrast was good.
 As Matt located suspect air leak areas, the others sealed them up using tape and sealants.

 The second day, they looked for more leaks, with Cameron handling the IR camera and others feeling with their hands for smaller and smaller leaks.
 Derek and Matt took on the task of sealing the basement slab to the foundation wall.
 Sealing this gap is important not only to stop air from leaking in but also to block radon gas and soil moisture from entering the house.